At Davos, Zelenskyy lashes out at Putin and presses allies to boost Ukraine's fight

 He praised cooperation between the two countries on climate change and the speed of China’s rollout of renewable energy.

-Zelenskyy, once reticent about leaving his country, has recently gone on a whirlwind tour to rally support for Ukraine amid donor fatigue in the West and concerns that former U.S. President Donald Trump — who touted having good relations with Putin — might return to the White House next year following his commanding win Monday in the Iowa caucuses.
+Zelenskyy, once reticent about leaving Ukraine, has recently gone on a whirlwind tour to rally support amid donor fatigue in the West and concerns that former U.S. President Donald Trump — who touted having good relations with Putin — might return to the White House next year following his win Monday in the Iowa caucuses.

-Zelenskyy worked to parlay the high visibility of the Davos event into a bully pulpit to showcase Ukraine's pressing needs for the future in sessions with corporate chiefs including JPMorgan Chase CEO Jamie Dimon and officials like von der Leyen.
+Zelenskyy worked to parlay the high visibility of the Davos event to showcase Ukraine's pressing needs in talks with corporate chiefs including JPMorgan Chase CEO Jamie Dimon and officials like von der Leyen.

-“It’s time for us, for Ukrainian companies, for international companies to rebuild (the) Ukrainian economy," Maxim Timchenko, CEO of Ukrainian energy company DTEK said after the session.
+“It’s time for us, for Ukrainian companies, for international companies to rebuild (the) Ukrainian economy," Maxim Timchenko, CEO of Ukrainian energy company DTEK said.
 “To rely on ourselves.
 To build a future for Ukraine.”

-A day earlier, Zelenskyy stopped in Switzerland’s capital, Bern, where President Viola Amherd pledged her country would work to help organize a “peace summit” for Ukraine.
+On Monday, Zelenskyy stopped in Switzerland's capital, Bern, where President Viola Amherd pledged her country would work to help organize a peace summit for Ukraine.

-In his Davos speech, Zelenskyy invited the world to join and urged those watching: “Please, strengthen our economy, and we will strengthen your security.”
+In Davos, Zelenskyy invited the world to join in and urged allies: “Please, strengthen our economy, and we will strengthen your security.”

-AI is a major topic at Davos, with a talk Tuesday by Microsoft CEO Satya Nadella, whose company has invested billions in ChatGPT maker OpenAI.

-At a Bloomberg News event before his talk, Nadella indicated that issues surrounding OpenAI's leadership have been resolved months after the startup's board suddenly fired CEO Sam Altman, who was then swiftly reinstated.
+At a Bloomberg News event surrounding Davos, Microsoft CEO Satya Nadella, whose company has invested billions in ChatGPT maker OpenAI, indicated that issues surrounding OpenAI's leadership have been resolved months after the startup's board suddenly fired CEO Sam Altman, who was then swiftly reinstated.

 “I’m comfortable, I have no issues with any structure” of the operating model at OpenAI, Nadella said.
 “What I would like is good governance and real stability.”